Answer (comics): David Ferrari

-David Ferrari was a former agent of S.H.I.E.L.D. as well as a member of the U.S. Army and Furnace.
-He was also the former ally of the Crimson Dynamo and the brother of Connie.
-He led a mission to an A.I.M. base to prevent the release of the Omega Compound, however he released two drops to destroy the base.
-He later uses drugs to control Nick Fury, at which point he had allied himself with the Crimson Dynamo in attempt to steal missiles from Khamistan to take over the world.
-He was opposed by Captain America.
+David Ferrari is a former agent of S.H.I.E.L.D. and a member of the U.S. Army and Furnace.
+He is also the brother of Connie Ferrari.
+Ferrari leads a mission to an A.I.M. base to prevent the release of the Omega Compound.
+He later uses drugs to control Nick Fury, at which point he had allied with Crimson Dynamo in an attempt to steal missiles from Khamistan and take over Earth.
+He is opposed by Captain America.

 Unnamed criminal

-After Aaron Nicholson lost his physical form, his gear was sold to Roderick Kingsley who gave it to an unknown criminal.
-He was present when Hobgoblin (who was actually Kingsley's butler Claude) led his forces into battle against the Goblin King's Goblin Nation.
-After Hobgoblin was killed by Goblin King, Answer was among the villains that defected to the Goblin Nation.
+After Aaron Nicholson's apparent death, his gear was sold to Roderick Kingsley, who in turn gave it to an unknown criminal.
+Answer is present when Hobgoblin (Kingsley's butler Claude) leads his forces into battle against the Goblin King's Goblin Nation.
+After Hobgoblin is killed by Goblin King, Answer is among the villains who defect to the Goblin Nation.

-Following Spider-Man's victory over the Goblin King, Answer was with the other former Hobgoblin minions at the Bar with No Name where they encounter Electro.